amahury/amahury.github.io/_tabs/about.md

 -  Opinion
 <br/>
 <p align="justify">
 This section is dedicated to the analysis of any material or event related to complex systems.
-Some of my writings will be introductory, that as a miscellany seek to introduce the curious to the world of complex systems.
+Some of my writings will be introductory, that as a miscellany seek to introduce curious minds to the world of complex systems.
 Others of my essays will be more specialized, seeking to generate constructive criticism that will lead us to an objective and dialectical view of science.
-Although in principle I would also like to recommend books or articles related to complex systems, I will try to focus my reviews on interesting material that may not be so well known, giving visibility to high quality, underground content.
+Although in principle I would also like to recommend recent books or articles related to complex systems, I will try to focus my reviews on interesting material that may be old or not so well known, giving visibility to high quality underground content.
 </p>
 <br/>
 -  Events